lakshya076/Galaxy-Collision-Simulator-/README.md

 };
 ```

-### 4. Node Physics (Structure of Arrays)
+### 5. Node Physics (Structure of Arrays)
-Because the `OctreeNode` cannot exceed 64 bytes, all node-level physics data (such as total mass and 3D Center of Mass) is stored in parallel arrays (`float* node_masses`, etc.) and accessed using the node's index.
+Because the `OctreeNode` cannot exceed 32 bytes, all node-level physics data (such as total mass and 3D Center of Mass) is stored in parallel arrays (`float* node_masses`, etc.) and accessed using the node's index.

+### 6. Memory Locality & Prefetching
+* **Morton Z-Order Curve Sorting:** The `stars` array is parallel-sorted using GCC's `__gnu_parallel::sort` according to a 64-bit interleaved Morton Code before tree construction.
+This ensures OpenMP threads process physically adjacent subsets of the tree, maximizing spatial locality.
+* **Manual L1 Memory Prefetching:** The hottest direct-gravity math loop utilizes compiler intrinsics (`__builtin_prefetch`) to actively pull the *next* star's data into the L1 cache while the FPU computes the inverse square root math for the *current* star.

 ---